deeplearning4j/deeplearning4j/keras.md

 # Keras for Production

-Deeplearning4j has a [[Keras API]](https://github.com/crockpotveggies/dl4j-examples/tree/keras-examples/dl4j-keras-examples), and it also enables developers to import models from other frameworks via Keras; that is, teams working in Python can port their work to scale on the JVM without wasting efforts on rewrites.
+Deeplearning4j has a [Python API](https://github.com/crockpotveggies/dl4j-examples/tree/keras-examples/dl4j-keras-examples) that employs Keras, and it also enables developers to import models from other frameworks via Keras; that is, teams working in Python can port their work to scale on the JVM without wasting efforts on rewrites.

 ** Video: Model Import from Keras